AP Interview: Taiwan may help if Hong Kong violence expands

-But he added that Hong Kong police have already responded with “disproportionate force” to the protests.
-He said that any intervention by mainland Chinese forces would be “a new level of violence” that would prompt Taiwan to take a different stance toward helping those seeking to leave Hong Kong.
+But he added that Hong Kong police have responded with “disproportionate force” to the protests.
+He said that any intervention by mainland Chinese forces would be “a new level of violence” that would prompt Taiwan to take a different stance in helping those seeking to leave Hong Kong.

 “When that happens, Taiwan is going to work with the international community to provide necessary assistance to those who are displaced by the violence there,” he said.

+Chinese paramilitary forces have deployed to the Chinese city of Shenzhen, just outside Hong Kong, since the protests began in June.
+Neither they nor the thousands of Chinese military troops garrisoned in Hong Kong itself have been deployed to confront the protesters so far.

 “The people here understand that how the Chinese government treats Hong Kong is going to be the future way of them treating Taiwan.
-And what turned out in Hong Kong is not very appealing to the Taiwanese people,” he added.
+And what turned out in Hong Kong is not very appealing to the Taiwanese people,” Wu said.

 Beijing has suggested that Taiwan could be reunited under the “one country, two systems” model that applied to Hong Kong after the former British colony was returned to China in 1997.
 That agreement allowed Hong Kong to keep its civil liberties, independent courts and capitalist system, though many in Hong Kong accuse Beijing of undermining those freedoms under President Xi Jinping.